josheinhorn/weird-science/README.md

 This Step _does_ run for the Control.

 _Delegate Type:_ `Func<IExperimentError, string>` _or_ `Action<IExperimentError>`

+## Known limitations
+Obviously there is a limit to how much you can really test in a Production environment.
+There are a couple of use cases that don't fit Weird Science very well, though there are ways around them.

+The most common limitation is when the Control/Candidates perform some type of Write operation on an external source.
+In this case, a poorly planned Experiment could easily leave the external source in an inconsistent or incorrect state.

+One way around this is to perform some kind of cleanup in one of the Steps, such as OnMismatch or Teardown.
+Another way is to use mock implementations of the external sources for the Candidates.
+You could even go so far as to use a mocking framework (like my favorite, [Moq](https://github.com/Moq/moq4)) to create mock objects and verify results just like in unit tests.
+Of course, performance should be considered when using such techniques, since mocking at run-time will most definitely have a negative impact (though this could be greatly offset by using singletons).

+Another limitation is when the Control/Candidates perform mutations on their input parameters instead of just returning a result.
+In this case, a poorly planned Experiment could easily end up with the in-memory objects in completely inconsistent states, disrupting both the Experiment results and the execution of the actual program.

+In this case, one work-around is to clone the mutable objects prior to execution, and pass a clone to each of the Candidates.
+Of course once again, performance must be considered since deep-cloning can be an expensive operation.
+Another work-around is to simply reset the altered parts of the parameter objects during the Setup/Teardown steps.
+Note that the Setup/Teardown steps _do_ run for the Control to provide the flexibility for this.

 ## Future work
 There are definite plans to add two additional steps, `SetTimeout` and `OnTimeout`.
 These steps will allow users to define the maximum amount of time the Experiment should wait for Candidate results before moving on and then take an action if there is a time out.